yakuza8/coronavirus-timeseries-predictor/README.md

-# coronavirus-timeseries-predictor
+# Coronavirus Timeseries Predictor and Data Crawler
-Timeseries analyzer for coronavirus with recurrent neural network
+Timeseries analyzer for coronavirus with stacked recurrent neural network and data crawler project.
+For further, you can read corresponding sections below.

 ## Prediction with RNN
 For model, [Keras](https://keras.io/) library is used, and model structured as stacked recurrent neural network.
 In my implementation, there